Redesigning Area Studies

 Current projects of the Institute are the Waves and Forms project, an attempt to develop a new ontology for area studies, which includes ethnographic work on electronic music, social networking sites, and computer encodings in contemporary China and in the Middle East.
-The CHIPOMAP project, on the other hand focuses on the technical evolution of the software powering a digital Pollution Map developed by an NGO in Beijing, and explores how Sinology can do research on digital objects characterized by an unusual materiality and highly mixed components.
+The CHIPOMAP project focuses on the technical evolution of the software powering a digital Pollution Map developed by an NGO in Beijing, and explores how Sinology can do research on digital objects.
 The IMGAME project participates in the design of a new software for a sociological experiment known as the Imitation Game, in order to measure and record cultural differences between groups of migrants and urban residents in the Beijing Municipality.
 CCHAT looks into a paradigmatic shift in the study of cultural heritage and religion narratives, through discourse analysis and ethnography of Muslim tombs in the south of China.
 KPMart addresses how body movements can be conceptualized as embodied knowledge, and how they are produced and circulated within the context of Chinese martial arts.
-Another connected project, affiliated to the Institute, is LOCUS, an analysis of the use of online tools by a Syrian community with a focus on conflict issues in a digital environment, and CERTIFY, a research project in information systems that develops a software to fight fake news related to people's daily life in Europe and in the Middle East.
+Other connected projects, affiliated to the Institute, are LOCUS, an analysis of the use of online tools by a Syrian community with a focus on conflict issues in a digital environment, and CERTIFY, a research project in information systems that develops a software to fight fake news related to people's daily life in Europe and in the Middle East.

 Barmé, G. R. “On New Sinology”.
 Chinese Studies Association of Australia Newsletter, Issue No. 3, 2005.